-If the UPS maintenance or service is required, you may use the manual maintenance bypass switch to transfer the load to maintenance bypass, with no interruption in power to the load.
+If the UPS maintenance or service is required, you may use the manual maintenance bypass switch to transfer the load to maintenance bypass, without any power interruption to the load.
 This maintenance bypass switch is fitted in all UPS modules and rated for full load of a single module.

-Figure 1-6 Schematic diagram of maintenance mode
+Figure 1-6 Schematic Diagram of Maintenance Mode

-NOTE: In the event of UPS malfunctions or abnormal operation, contact your nearest Vertiv branch office or local service center.
+In the event of UPS malfunctions or abnormal operation, contact your nearest Vertiv branch office or local service center.
 NEVER attempt to repair the UPS yourself, as this may result in injury to personnel and/or damage to equipment.